andrewdalpino/NoPE-GPT/README.md

 ## Features

 - **No positional embeddings**: LightGPT aims to be a more parsimonious model by completely removing positional embeddings from the architecture.
-This allows you to vary the context length during training without having to do complex model surgery.
+This allows for a variable context length without complex model surgery.
 Despite having no positional embeddings (NoPE), LightGPT performs better at context length generalization than the best relative embeddings (ALiBi, RoPE, T5) offering good performance even at 2X of the trained context length.

 - **Low Memory Utilization**: LightGPT lets you progressively employ training-time memory optimizations such as fully-sharded data-parallel (FSDP), activation checkpointing, mixed precision, and low-memory optimizer updates that allow you to train larger models on smaller hardware.